Anglebase/Cup/docs/cup.md

 +   `cup run [target] [-r|--release] [--dir <project-dir>]`

 Among them:
 + `target`Indicate the target to be run, this option can be empty.
-How to interpret this option as defined by the implementation of the builder plugin.
+The implementation of the builder plugin determines how this option is interpreted.
 + `-r|--release`Indicate the type of build, if this parameter is specified, the type of build is`release`.
 Otherwise, it is`debug`
 + `project-dir`Indicate the directory where the project is located, which by default is the current command execution directory.